mitsuba-renderer/mitsuba3/docs/src/python_interface/parsing_xml.rst

         <integer name="sample_count" value="$spp"/>
     </sampler>

-In Python, it is possible to set those parameters when loading the scene using the :code:`parameters` argument:
+These parameters can be specified from Python when loading the scene, using the ``parameters=`` argument.

 .. code-block:: python